Police shoot ‘gunman’ on south London bridge

 Greenwich: Police shoot ‘gunman’ on south London bridge

-Armed police shot a man with a firearm in Greenwich, southeast London, Scotland Yard has said.
+Armed police shot a man with a firearm in Greenwich, southeast London, Scotland Yard says.

 A large number of officers, an air ambulance, a motorcycle paramedic and other emergency professionals all went to a bridge in Creek Road, and images showed parademics appearing to treat someone on the pavement.